bobbyiliev/101-linux-commands-ebook/ebook/en/content/031-the-cp-command.md

 cp sourceFile destFile
 ```

-If the destination file doesnt exists then the file is created and then the content is copied to it.
+If the destination file doesn't exists then the file is created and then the content is copied to it.
 If it exists then the file is overwritten.
 2. To copy a file to another directory
 Specify the absolute or the relative path to the destination directory.

 ```